CUCC Expedition Handbook

 We have at one time made localsettings in /_deploy/ appropriate for

-WARNING: only the WSL and debian variants are current in December 2021.
+WARNING: only the WSL (12/2024) and debian (12/2023) variants are in any way current .
 All the others are so old that they will need serious work to be useable.
 Copy what you need from WSL and debian variants of localsettings.py

 Now edit localsettings.py and insert useful values for EXPOUSERPASS [e.g. cavey:beery], EXPOADMINUSERPASS [e.g. beery:cavey], SECRET_KEY.
 SECRET_KEY can be anything, it just has to be unique to each installation and invisible to anyone not a developer.